 Nadine Eschmann is a regular shopper at the Habitat ReStores and a professional upcycler.
 Learn how she transforms a boring old chair into something fabulous!

 Learn how to upstyle an old dresser into a beautiful modern masterpiece!

 To DIYers and upcycling enthusiasts, places like the Habitat ReStores are full of potential treasures.
 With some creativity and a little work, you can take used furniture items and turn them into something stylish, eclectic and new!

 Become a pro at spotting quality used furniture!
 Six handy tips to keep in mind next time a piece of furniture catches your eye at your nearest Habitat ReStore.

-We have five great metro Denver ReStore locations (Denver, Littleton, Wheat Ridge, Aurora, Highlands Ranch).
+We have great metro Denver ReStore locations (Denver, Littleton, Wheat Ridge are Aurora).
 But before you set out on an expedition to your closest ReStore, you should learn a little more about which stores are likely to have what you're looking for.

 If you manage a business that is updating furniture, lighting, appliances or décor, consider donating those items to secondhand stores like The Habitat ReStores.
 Your business, the environment, and your community will thank you!

 "We built our house around the windows we found at the ReStore."

 Bill is a long-time volunteer at the Denver ReStore and a key member of the metals recycling team.